cannatag/ldap3/README.txt

 RFC4511 is the current LDAP specification (June 2006) from IETF and obsoletes the previous LDAP RFCs 2251, 2830, 3771 (December 1997)

-python3-ldap can be used on python3 and python2  (starting from version 0.6.1).
-In python2 there is no direct Unicode support.
+python3-ldap can be used on Python 3 and Python 2 (starting from 2.6).
+In Python 2 there is no direct Unicode support, you get always str (bytes) as response.

 License